openequella/openequella.github.io/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 We welcome contributions via both the raising of issues and submitting pull requests.
-But before you do, please take a moment to consult the below.
+But before you do, please take a moment to review the following.

 ## Chatting

-If before any of the below you'd like to discuss an issue or some code, then come and chat with us on one of the following platforms:
+If before contributing, you would first like to discuss an issue or update then please come and have a chat with us on one of the following platforms:

 * [Users mailing list](https://groups.google.com/a/apereo.org/forum/#!forum/equella-users) - Most
   active, best for more usage centric questions